luizfverissimo/pokedex-svelte/README.md

 ## Deploy

-To deploy this projete you will need to install the correct adapter to your host – [SvelteKit Adapters](https://kit.svelte.dev/docs#adapters).
+To deploy this project you will need to install the correct adapter to your host – [SvelteKit Adapters](https://kit.svelte.dev/docs#adapters).

 ## Author